Dida Clifton

 Henry Harrison:

 Thanks again.
-Talk to you soon.
+Talk soon.

 Dida Clifton: